juanegido/rest-ws/README.md

 ### Rest WS in GO

-This repository contains a simple HTTP API written in Go using standard library and Gorilla Mux.
+This repository contains a simple rest WS written in Go using standard library and Gorilla Mux.
 It is a simple CRUD of products and users with JWT authentication.

 Endpoints: